Proxmox Part 1 - Encrypted Installation

 apt install -y proxmox-ve postfix open-iscsi chrony

-For Postfix Configuration I chose No configuration since I don’t have a mail server.
+For Postfix Configuration I chose No configuration since I don’t have a mail server (yet).

 Cleanup